 Notes

-Make sure to drizzle the glaze over the muffins when they are cool Otherwise it will melt off.
+Make sure to drizzle the glaze over the muffins when they are cool.
+Otherwise it will melt into the muffin.

 Serving: 1muffin, Calories: 344kcal, Carbohydrates: 41g, Protein: 4g, Fat: 19g, Saturated Fat: 5g, Polyunsaturated Fat: 7g, Monounsaturated Fat: 4g, Trans Fat: 0.3g, Cholesterol: 50mg, Sodium: 213mg, Potassium: 117mg, Fiber: 1g, Sugar: 22g, Vitamin A: 2592IU, Vitamin C: 1mg, Calcium: 62mg, Iron: 2mg